Jens Ritter Instruments: Ritter 3D bridge

 Each string attaches to the body separately which is meant to produce an absolutely independent tone development with sonic transparency.

 The BB1 tremolo system

 The optional Ritter BB1 Tremolo System operates with 4 radial miniature ball-bearings.
 This construction is meant to produce smooth action without the friction commonly found in classic tremolo systems.
 With a gear-driven spring tension adjuster, the BB1 can allow regulation of the spring tension without removing the instrument's rear cover plate.

 Bodies, necks and fingerboards

-In addition to the numerous shapes Ritter basses take, the bodies, body tops, necks and fingerboards are made from a large variety of woods and materials including various maples, ebonies, rosewoods, snakewood, kingwood, camphor, ash, amboina, aoplar and more.
+In addition to the numerous shapes Ritter basses take, the bodies, body tops, necks and fingerboards are made from a large variety of woods and materials including various maples, ebonies, rosewoods, snakewood, kingwood, camphor, ash, amboina, poplar and more.
 Jens is known to seek out and experiment with unusual materials for his basses like 9000-year-old bog oak.

 Ritter Guitars

 Models

 After a meeting with George Benson in the spring of 2010, a variation on the Princess Isabella CO Baritone guitar was released, called the Benson Tribute.
 It has a scale of 24.75 inch (e.g. like a Gibson Les Paul).
 The fingerboard, pickup, bridge foot and truss rod cover are naturally finished.
 A tone and a volume pot was also added.
 The Benson-Tribute is one of very few solid body guitars in George Benson's guitar collection.

 In 2011, the Monroe was released, followed by the PJS in 2012 and Porsch in 2015.